On Oct. 13, 2017, California Governor Jerry Brown signed

 Upon written request from school officials, Golden State Water’s

-communicates the sampling results to the schools.
-View the
+services and communicated the sampling results to the

 Schools interested in having their water tested through